dockstore/dockstore/README.md

     mvn clean install

-If you have access to our confidential data package for extended testing, you can activate that profile via
+If you're running tests on Travis-CI (or otherwise have access to the confidential data bundle) Run them via:

+    mvn clean install -Ptravis-tests

+If you're running in an environment that can run our slower tests, run them in addition to the confidential tests with:

-    mvn clean install -Pconfidential-tests
+    mvn clean install -Pjenkins-tests

 ### Running Locally